-Stacy-Colleen (SC) is a Licensed Clinical Social Worker, Trauma and Substance Abuse Specialist, LifeForce Yoga Practitioner 2 and an RYT 500 Yoga Teacher.
+Stacy-Colleen (SC) is a Licensed Clinical Social Worker, Trauma and Substance Abuse Specialist, SEP, TRM and EMDR therapist, and an RYT 500 Yoga Teacher.
 She earned her B.A. from Mount Holyoke College, majoring in Psychology and minoring in Women's Studies.
 After college SC earned a Certification in Chemical Dependency Counseling and went on to obtain her M.S.W. from U.S.C.'s School of Social Work, specializing in Families and Children.
-She is certified as a Somatic Experiencing Practitioner (SEP) and in the Trauma Resiliency Model Level 2 with a focus on body sensation awareness leading to the release of traumatic energy from the body.
+She is certified as a Somatic Experiencing Practitioner (SEP) and in the Trauma Resiliency Model (TRM) with a focus on body sensation awareness leading to the release of traumatic energy from the body.
 She utilizes Attachment Focused EMDR.
 Her work is also informed by yoga anatomy, philosophy and movement as well as meditation and breath work for trauma, anxiety and depression.
-She is also certified as a LifeForce Yoga Practioner at the highest level, utilizing techniques such as breathwork, movement, chanting, mudra (hand yoga), Yoga Nidra and meditation therapeutically and in group settings at yoga studies and local nonprofit agencies.
+She is also certified as a LifeForce Yoga Practioner at the highest level, utilizing techniques such as breathwork, movement, Yoga Nidra and meditation therapeutically and in group settings at yoga studios and local nonprofit agencies.
 SC has completed iRest Yoga Nidra Level 1 Teacher Training.